This Pasta e Piselli recipe is perfect for those last minute weeknight dinners, when you want something tasty and comforting, without a lot of hassle.

 Easy Pasta and Peas Recipe

-2. Create the sauce: In the same pan, add the diced pancetta and cook until it begins to crisp up, about 4-5 minutes.
-Add shallot and garlic.
-Cook for 1 minute.
-Add peas, chicken broth and red chili flakes.
-Bring to a simmer and cook for 5 minutes.
+2. Create the sauce: I use the same pan and add the diced pancetta.
+I cook it until it starts to get crispy, which usually takes about 4-5 minutes.
+Then, I toss in the shallot and garlic and cook for another minute.
+After that, I add the peas, chicken broth, and a pinch of red chili flakes.
+I bring everything to a simmer and let it cook for about 5 minutes.

-3. Finish the dish: Return the pasta to the pan along with parmesan, parsley and butter.
-Cook, continuously stirring, until cheese is melted and everything is well combined.
-Taste and season for salt and pepper.
-If desired, you can add in some of the reserved pasta water for a saucier consistency.
+3. Finish the dish: I put the pasta back into the pan along with the parmesan, parsley, and butter.
+Then, I cook it all together, stirring constantly, until the cheese is melted and everything is mixed well.
+After that, I give it a taste and add salt and pepper if needed.
+If I want it a little saucier, I add in some of the reserved pasta water.

 As with any pasta, a glass of your favorite wine can’t hurt. 😉